spatie/laravel-settings/README.md

     ],

     /*
-     * When the package discovers a setting with a type other than the PHP built
+     * The contents of settings classes can be cached through your application,
+     * settings will be stored within a provided Laravel store and can have an
+     * additional prefix.
+     */
+    'cache' => [
+        'enabled' => env('SETTINGS_CACHE_ENABLED', false),
+        'store' => null,
+        'prefix' => null,
+    ],

+    /*
-     * in types, it should be cast.
-These casts will automatically cast types
+     * These global casts will be automatically used whenever a property within
-     * when they occur in a settings class.
+     * your settings class isn't a default PHP type.
      */
     'global_casts' => [
         DateTimeInterface::class => Spatie\LaravelSettings\SettingsCasts\DateTimeInterfaceCast::class,
         DateTimeZone::class => Spatie\LaravelSettings\SettingsCasts\DateTimeZoneCast::class,